Cleveland Indians (14-13) at Kansas City Royals (16-11)

-The Cleveland Indians and the Kansas City Royals meet Monday in MLB action from Kauffman Stadium.
+The Cleveland Indians and Kansas City Royals meet Tuesday in MLB action at Ewing M. Kauffman Stadium.